 The ominously-named ‘Calamity’ or ‘Calamity Corner’ will severely test the field when The Open heads to Northern Ireland, and Royal Portrush, for the first time since 1951 next summer.

-It is currently the 14th hole on the Dunluce links but, with the newly-established 7th and 8th for The 148th Open in 2019, Calamity will now be the antepenultimate hole for the golfers.
+With the newly-established 7th and 8th holes, designed for The 148th Open, Calamity will now play as the antepenultimate hole for the world's best golfers.

 The uphill, 210-yard challenge is one of the most iconic holes on the rota with a yawning chasm between tee and green that must be cleared to stand any chance of making par – although a 75ft-deep ravine on the right with dense rough is also to be avoided.